April 22, 2020 05:00 PM

-Submissions for the 2019 Congressional Art Competition are due Wednesday, April 22nd
+Submissions for the 2020 Congressional Art Competition are due Wednesday, April 22nd

 Every year, Members of Congress sponsor a nation-wide arts competition for high school students.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 The Congressional Art Competition is open to all high school students in the 9th District.
 Winning entries from each congressional district are hung in the Cannon Tunnel of the U.S. Capitol for one year, and the winning student artists will be flown to Washington, D.C. to be recognized at an award ceremony.